matthewfeickert/talk-vCHEP-2021/talk.md

 <br>
 - "Thing X outperforms ROOT" isn't specific enough to be very helpful
 - All claims about performance against ROOT:
    - Made on ROOT `v6.22.02` or earlier
    - Made given HistFactory models (not against `WSMaker` or something similar)
 - Still need to be tested against the recent ROOT `v6.24.00` release
+- For a fitting service like what is being done with funcX fair comparisons are extremely difficult to create, and so aren't reported directly here

 ---
 # Why use funcX as opposed to Dask?